Teaching the F-2 ACARA Math Learning Intentions Through Play

 Open ended play-based learning experiences give children the chance to learn maths in a hands-on way.
 All teachers know there is no better way to teach math in the early years than through hands-on learning experiences.

-A play-based curriculum reflects a hands-on approach to learning where children are immersed in authentically rich experiences which promote numeracy.
+Play-based learning naturally keeps students on-task.
+A hands-on approach to learning where children are immersed in authentically rich experiences allows for creative exploration of foundational skills that promote numeracy.

 The Box Construction Area or Makerspace is a great example of how children can experience a rich range of numeracy learning experiences through play.